Price Interpretability of Prediction Markets: A Convergence Analysis: Market Model and Trading Process

-\end{prop} In the above result, if we aggregate all $p_i$ in $\b{p}=(p_1,\ldots, p_I)^T$, then the price vector is exactly the normalized gradient of $U(\y)$, i.e., $\p=\frac{\nabla U(\y)}{\e^T \nabla U(\y)}$.
-We note that when the conditions in Proposition \ref{prop:inst_price} fail to hold, the domain boundary of $U(\cdot)$ will affect the solution of problem $\P_{\cmin}(\epsilon \b{e}_i)$.
+\end{proposition} If we aggregate all $p_i$ in a vector $\b{p}=(p_1,\ldots, p_I)$, then the price vector is exactly the normalized gradient of $U(\y)$, i.e., $\p = \nabla U(\y)\big/(\e^{\top}\nabla U(\y))$.
+Note that, when the assumptions in Proposition \ref{prop:inst_price} fail to hold, the domain boundary of $U(\cdot)$ will affect the solution of problem $\P_{\cmin}(\epsilon \cdot \e_i)$.
 In those cases, one can still compute the price by using the envelope theorem.
 However, it will be much more complicated as it will involve the form of the boundary of $U(\cdot)$.
-We omit the detailed discussions for those cases for the sake of space.
+We omit the detailed discussions for those cases.